Anxiety And Voice Changes

 While these voice changes anxiety symptoms may have happened rarely in the past, they are persistent now.

 Voice changes anxiety symptoms can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may experience voice changes once and a while and not that often, experience them off and on, or experience them all the time.
+For example, you may experience voice changes once in a while and not that often, experience them off and on, or experience them all the time.

 Voice changes anxiety symptoms may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.